 Earlier versions of the portlet specification provided limited capability for allowing a portlet to add a page resource, see Section 15.1.3 Setting HEAD Section markup on page 89.
 The portlet can use the addProperty(String, Element) method to add a resource to a page, but there is no way to prevent duplicate entries from being made.

-The dependency mechanism provides a means for identifying page resources through use of a three-part identifier consisting of the page resource name, the scope, and the version.
+The dependency mechanism provides a means for identifying page resources through use of a three-part identifier consisting of the mandatory page resource name, the optional scope, and the optional version.

 The portlet can declare its dependencies on page resources using the page resource identifier.
 When the portal aggregates the page, it can use the dependencies declared by each portlet to generate an optimal set of page resources to be placed on the page, preventing duplicate entries and providing a version of each page resource that will satisfy all portlet dependencies.